USL Premier: Teams

 U.S. Soccer's Professional League Standards stipulate that a league must have a minimum of twelve teams to qualify for Division 1 sanctioning, and fourteen teams by its third season.
 The league must have teams situated in the Eastern, Central, and Pacific time zones, and at least three quarters of the teams must be based in metropolitan areas with a population of 1 million or more.
 All clubs must play in a venue with a capacity of 15,000 or more, and have an ownership group with a combined net worth of US$70 million.
 An individual owner with a net worth of US$40 million must also have a 35% or greater stake in the club.

-Louisville City FC, North Carolina FC, and Pittsburgh Riverhounds SC have applied to join.
-An upgrade of Highmark Stadium to meet the stadium capacity requirement was put forward as the centerpiece of the Riverhounds' bid.
+Atlético Dallas, Louisville City FC, North Carolina FC, Pittsburgh Riverhounds SC, and Sporting Club Jacksonville have applied to join.
+An upgrade of F.N.B.
+Stadium to meet the stadium capacity requirement was put forward as the centerpiece of the Riverhounds' bid.
 North Carolina FC owner Steve Malik said his team has specific sites for a new stadium under consideration, as the team's current stadium at WakeMed Soccer Park does not meet the capacity requirement.
+Sporting Club Jacksonville announced the submission of an application to join USL Premier at the introductory press conference for their men's head coach, Liam Fox, though their stadium does not yet meet the stadium capacity requirement.

 Detroit City FC and Sacramento Republic FC have also initiated stadium projects with an intent to meet the capacity requirement.
-Birmingham Legion FC, Miami FC, and Oakland Roots SC currently meet both the market population and capacity requirements, while Louisville City meet the capacity requirement.
-The USL are also open to applications from clubs outside of its system.
+Birmingham Legion FC, Miami FC, Oakland Roots SC and Louisville City currently meet both the market population and capacity requirements.
+The USL is also open to applications from clubs outside of its system.